 On May 21, 2004, the Corporation introduced a rolling stock option plan (the "Plan"), which was subsequently amended on January 9, 2009 and re-approved on January 13, 2012 by the Board and most recently obtained shareholder approval on February 16, 2012.
 Further housekeeping and clerical revisions to the Plan were approved by the Board on January 10, 2013 to reflect the Corporation's migration to the CSE.
 The CSE does not require annual approval by the shareholders of the Plan.
-The purpose of the Plan is to advance the interests of the Corporation and its subsidiaries by encouraging the directors, officers, employees and consultants (including the directors, officers and employees of such consultants) (each a "Participant") of the Corporation and its subsidiaries to acquire Common Shares, thereby (a) increasing the proprietary interests of such persons in the Corporation, (b) aligning the interests of such person with the interests of the Corporation's shareholders generally, (c) encouraging such persons to remain associated with the Corporation, and (d) furnishing such persons with an additional incentive in their efforts on behalf the Corporation.
+The purpose of the Plan is to advance the interests of the Corporation and its subsidiaries by encouraging the directors, officers, employees and consultants (including the directors, officers and employees of such consultants) (each a "Participant") of the Corporation and its subsidiaries to acquire Common Shares, thereby (a) increasing the interests of the Corporation's shareholders generally, (c) encouraging such persons to remain associated with the Corporation, and (d) furnishing such persons with an additional incentive in their efforts on behalf the Corporation.

 According to the provisions of the Plan, the Board is authorized to provide for the granting, exercise and method of exercise of options, all on such terms as it shall determine including the delegation of the administration and operation of the Plan, in whole or in part, to a committee of the Board, subject to the terms of the Plan and applicable stock exchange rules.
-Under the Plan, the aggregate number of shares reserved for issuance may not exceed the greater of 5,000,000 Common Shares or 10% of the total number of issued and outstanding Common Shares at the time of any option grant, being 7,581,648 Common Shares as of the date of this Circular.
-As of the date hereof, there were options outstanding to purchase an aggregate of 5,375,000 Common Shares under the Plan, representing approximately 7.09% of the Corporation's outstanding capital as of that date, taking into account options that have been exercised, forfeited or cancelled.
-Accordingly, as of the date of this Circular, 5,375,000 Common Shares (representing 7.09% of the issued and outstanding Common Shares) are currently reserved for issuance pursuant to options granted under the Plan and the Corporation may grant an additional 2,206,648 options under the

-Plan (representing 2.91% of the issued and outstanding Common Shares), calculated based on 10% of the number of Common Shares issued and outstanding as of the date of this Circular.
+Under the Plan, the aggregate number of shares reserved for issuance may not exceed the greater of 5,000,000 Common Shares or 10% of the total number of issued and outstanding Common Shares at the time of any option grant, being 7,706,648 Common Shares as of the date of this Circular.
+As of the date hereof, there were options outstanding to purchase an aggregate of 6,275,000 Common Shares under the Plan, representing approximately 8.14% of the Corporation's outstanding capital as of that date, taking into account options that have been exercised, forfeited or cancelled.
+Accordingly, as of the date of this Circular, 6,275,000 Common Shares) are currently reserved for issuance pursuant to options granted under the Plan and the Corporation may grant an additional 1,431,648 options under the Plan (representing 1.86% of the issued and outstanding Common Shares), calculated based on 10% of the number of Common Shares issued and outstanding as of the date of this Circular.

 The number of Common Shares that may be acquired under an option granted to a Participant is determined by the Board, provided that the aggregate number of Common Shares reserved for issuance in any twelve (12) month period to any one Participant shall not exceed 5% of the Corporation's then issued and outstanding Common Shares unless the Corporation has obtained prior shareholder approval.
-In addition, no more than 2% of the Corporation's then issued and outstanding Common Shares may be granted to any one consultant or to any one employee in any twelve (12) month period and no more than 1% of the Corporation's issued and outstanding Common Shares may be granted to all of the non-executive directors of the Corporation.
+In addition, no more than 2% of the Corporation's then issued and outstanding Common Shares may be granted to any one consultant or to any one employee in any twelve (12) month period.